June-Jepkurui-png/superheroes-challenge/README.md

 Depending on your preference, you can either check your API,

-- Using Postman to make requests
+- Using Postman make requests
 - Running `pytest -x` and seeing if your code passes the tests
 - Running the React application in the browser and interacting with the API via the frontend